ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/Subprocedures.rst

     Abstractions are one of the most powerful tools in programming.
 Modern programming languages feature large libraries of subprocedures to do things like draw images and form internet connections.
 These allow application developers to focus on building programs from these high level behaviors instead of spending all their time wrangling 0s and 1s.

-Of course, the computer needs actual instructions for how to do the work.
-Someone somewhere must write the code for how ``Power`` is to do its work and when the computer is asked to do ``Power`` it must go run that code.
-At that point, it jumps off to the first instruction in the subprocedure and starts running those commands.
-When the subprocedure is finished, the processor jumps back to what it was doing and continues on.

-If we watch behind the scenes, we can see the kind of instruction that might make ``Power`` might do its job.
+If we watch behind the scenes, we can see the kind of instructions that might make ``Power`` might do its job:

 .. figure:: Images/tracepower.swf
    :width: 550